apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Latest Israel-Hamas war news summary and Gaza death toll updates**
+**Ethan Crumbley sentenced to life without parole for Oxford, Michigan, school shooting**

-You can read more about it [here](https://www.washingtonpost.com/world/2023/12/09/israel-hamas-war-news-gaza-palestine/).
+You can read more about it [here](https://www.cnn.com/us/live-news/ethan-crumbley-sentencing-oxford-shooting-12-08-23/index.html).

 ## Requirements
 - Python 3.8